Executive editor of Quartz

 You got The Memo!

-Our best wishes for a breakthrough week.
-Please send any workplace news, feminist teams, and well-adjusted lobsters to email@example.com.
+Our best wishes for a productive week.
+Send any news, comments, WFH days, and Starbucks union election results to email@example.com.
+This week’s edition of The Memo was brought to you by Heather Landy.
 Get the most out of Quartz by downloading our app and becoming a member.
-This week’s edition of The Memo was produced by Heather Landy and Sarah Todd.

 - CREATING INSTABILITYThe uncomfortable secret to creative success is “disequilibrium”Quartz • November 6, 2017